Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ...
 ~~~

-Looking at the progress you should see something like this:
+Looking at the progress, this is what you should see :

 ~~~bash
 ❯ kubectl rollout status deployment/receiver-deployment